kt-eller/help-pages/pages/viewing-470-data.md

 - Certified Date
 - RFPs

-Look for the desired form and click on it to go to its Form 470 Page.
+Look for the desired form and click on the View button on the right to go to its Form 470 Page.

 <br>